 Here’s how to get on the right path to strong user acquisition and retention for your apps.

 All great marketers know you shouldn’t undervalue the power of a well-designed mobile app.
 Some of the benefits include:

 - Superior brand recognition

 - Additional income

 Yet, when it comes to mobile apps, so many companies are still making the tragic mistake of not dedicating appropriate resources to updating them or marketing them properly.

 Even the best app in the world is useless if no one is using it regularly.

-To market your app properly, you’ve got to know your Key Performance Indicators (KPIs), set goals around those KPIs, and devote resources and time to making the app marketing campaign a success.
+To market your app properly, you’ve got to know your Key Performance Indicators (KPIs) or metrics, set goals around those KPIs, and devote resources and time to making the app marketing campaign a success.

 The KPIs you choose should be realistic, measurable, and specific.
-Common crucial KPIs for mobile app marketing include cost-per-download, app store rankings, organic user acquisition, and loyal user acquisition.
+Common mobile app metrics for mobile marketing include cost-per-download, app store rankings, organic user acquisition, and loyal user acquisition.